xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ## Writing your First Blog

 The workflow for a new blog is almost identical to a tutorial.
-If you've reached here and understand how to use prose to publish a tutorial, then the "diff" is essentially:
+If you've reached here and understand how to use prose.io to publish a tutorial, then the "diff" is essentially:

 &nbsp;